Enter to main center

 1. Policy

-(3)The amended “Human trafficking Prevention Act” promulgated by the President on June 14, 2023 is the most significant amendment in 14 years after the Act came into effect on June 1st, 2009.
+(3)The amendment of “Human trafficking Prevention Act” in 2023 was the most significant revision in 14 years since the Act came into effect on June 1, 2009.
 The main points of this amendment include the addition of clauses to combat new patterns of trafficking such as compelling victims to commit crimes, and the imposition of harsher statutory penalties such as life imprisonment for committing organ harvesting that results in the death of the victim.
 In addition, if employers use methods such as "withholding important identification documents" to compel workers to continue working in poor work environment, they will be sentenced to up to 3 years in prison.
 All these new measures aim to deter and severely punish human trafficking crimes.

 2. Progress

-In order to strengthen the efforts of various central government agencies in preventing human trafficking, and to continuously integrate and coordinate the resources and capabilities from ministries to ensure the protection of human rights, the 2023-2024 Anti-Exploitation Action Plan was promulgated in April 2023, which consists of 19 issues related to human trafficking as well as 81 correspondent specific measures.
-Also, the 2025-2026 Anti-Exploitation Action Plan is now undergoing drafting.
+In order to strengthen the efforts of various central government agencies in preventing human trafficking, and to continuously integrate and coordinate the resources and capabilities from ministries to ensure the protection of human rights, the 2025-2026 Anti-Exploitation Action Plan was promulgated in March 2025, which consists of 24 unresolved-issues related to human trafficking as well as 120 correspondent specific measures.
 During the same time, the EY instructed The Ministry of Agriculture to present the Action Plan on Human Rights and Fishery Industry, which integrates the Cooperative Mechanism for Strengthening Combat against Human Trafficking at Sea drafted by the Ministry of the Interior.
 The NIA remains dedicated to combating human trafficking and will continue its efforts in the coming years.

 3. Achievements